See where to stay in Florence — from cozy B&Bs to central hotels

 The museum layout took form over time, following the passions and curiosities of the Stibbert himself and creating a criteria that grew hand in hand with the number of pieces in the collection.

-There are numerous pieces of weapons and suits of armour, an interest surely tied to his family's military career, first his grandfather, then his father who a participation in the campaign of Trentino.
+There are numerous pieces of weapons and suits of armour, an interest surely tied to his family's military career, first his grandfather, then his father who participated in the campaign of Trentino.

 sala della cavalcata

-Many of the armory are exhibited in the beautiful and suggestive Sala della Cavalcata, where you will find a life size representation of soldiers and horses dressed for war and pagentry.
+Most of the armory is exhibited in the beautiful and suggestive Sala della Cavalcata, where you will find a life size representation of soldiers and horses dressed for war and pagentry.

 There are two rooms in the museum that are dedicated to Islamic armory, which come from his travels to the Near and Middle East areas.